brady-aiello/DeepPrint/README.md

 ```text
 SampleClass(x=0.5, y=2.6, name=A point)
 ```
-With DeepPrint, we call `.deepPrint()` and we get a constructor statement:
+If we call `sampleClass.deepPrint()` we get readable `String` that is also a valid Kotlin constructor:
 ```kotlin
 SampleClass(
     x = 0.5f,